top of page

 A New Public Utility

-Imagine a sophisticated online platform packed with functionality to maximize your earnings
+Imagine a sophisticated online platform packed with new functionality to maximize your earnings and opportunity.

-Imagine this platform gives you constant, localized, actionable, data about demand, supply, and earnings across thousands of microeconomic sectors.
-It uses those insights to incentivize market-aligning investment in your development, and can trigger tailored government interventions if you are struggling.
-Operating at huge scale with ultra-low charges, the interconnected markets it offers are transparent, accountable, decentralized, and fair.
+Imagine this platform will give you constant, localized, actionable, data about demand, supply, and earnings across thousands of microeconomic sectors.
+It can use those insights to incentivize market-aligning investment in your upskilling, and can trigger government interventions if you are struggling.
+Operating at huge scale with ultra-low charges, the seamless markets it offers are transparent, accountable, decentralized, and fair.

-Its can be hard to grasp how much platform technologies could be doing for us.
-We're so used to Silicon Valley's work apps; global, siloed by work types, controlled by unknowable algorithms.
-Markets they run are distorted to maximize operators' profits, many are financially unstable, data is secreted.
-They can charge 30% of your earnings.
+It's hard to grasp how much platform technologies could be doing for us.
+We're so used to Silicon Valley's work apps; global, siloed by work types, run by unknowable algorithms.
+Those markets are structured to maximize operators' profits, many are financially unstable, data is secreted.
+They can retain 30% of your earnings.

 How does our imaginary option became real?
 Your government needs to be the instigator.